Trump gave Jan. 6 rioters a mass pardon. Here’s a reminder of their crimes

 While an overwhelming majority of defendants were issued full pardons, five members of the far-right Proud Boys and nine members of the Oath Keepers militia had their sentences commuted.
 Trump has also issued full pardons for two Proud Boys members.

-Here are the highest profile Proud Boys and Oath Keeper members who received clemency from Trump, and a reminder of the crimes they committed:
+Here are the highest-profile Proud Boys and Oath Keeper members — and most memorable insurgents — who received clemency from Trump, and a reminder of the crimes they committed:

 Enrique Tarrio – former Proud Boys leader